-We opened 29 new stores in each of fiscal years 2016 and 2017 and opened 26 new stores in fiscal year 2018, all of which are operated by IOs.
+We opened 29 new stores in each of fiscal years 2016 and 2017, opened 26 new stores in fiscal year 2018, three new stores in the first quarter 2018 and eight new stores in the first quarter 2019, all of which are operated by IOs.
 We closed one store in each of fiscal years 2016 and 2017 and closed three stores in fiscal year 2018.
 Those store closures included two company operated stores closed at the end of their lease terms, one company operated store closed due to landlord site redevelopment, one IO store destroyed by wildfire and one IO store closed at the end of its lease term.
+We closed no stores in the first quarter 2018 and one store in the first quarter 2019.
 We expect new store growth of IO stores to be the primary driver of our sales growth.
 We lease substantially all of our store locations.
 Our initial lease terms on stores are typically ten years with options to renew for two or three successive five-year periods.